Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Most coffee pots are dishwasher safe, but you still want to use a bottle brush or damp cloth for deep cleaning.

 On any electrical appliance, you should unplug it from the wall before cleaning or doing maintenance.
-Keep in mind, you’ll need to set your coffee maker timer once you plug the unit back in.
+Keep in mind that you’ll need to set your coffee maker timer once you plug the unit back in.

 Pour some mild dish soap or dishwasher tabs or pods into your coffee pot.